wiktorszczepanik/kivi/README.md

 ## Kivi

 Kivi is a single-file database written in Ruby that utilizes a hash table (key-value) structure.
 Data is stored on disk in binary format and compressed using gzip (*zlib*).
-Kivi offers a simple yet functional interaction with data, making it an ideal solution for small projects.
+Kivi offers a simple yet functional interaction with data, making it a great solution for small projects.
+Currently, Kivi supports the following types for keys and values: **Integer**, **Float**, and **String**.

 ### Usage